sw360cab/bootstrap-gallery-carousel/README.md

 ```

 ##Configure and Let it work!
-Just use the following script
+Just use the following script:

     CarouselGallery.init({ /*configuration*/ });